The lowdown on Amazon's Subscribe & Save service - and how to enrol

 You can also use coupons or lightning deals for making promotional offers on items enrolled in the Subscribe & Save programme to further generate sales.
 However, other promotions might result in S&S pricing violations.

-How do I enrol my products?
+How do I enroll my products?

 Both Seller accounts which use Fulfilled By Amazon and Vendor accounts are able to enrol their ASINs into the Subscribe & Save programme, however, Fulfilled by Merchant Sellers will not be eligible.
 This is because S&S enrolled products are picked, packed and shipped directly from Amazon fulfilment centres to make distribution as simple as possible for repeat custom.